 Based on a requirement for extreme reliability and ability to work in all-weather conditions, CCW selected a MOBOTIX solution from Ecl-ips; a highly regarded Advanced MOBOTIX Partner.
-The MOBOTIX M24-SEC cameras are installed within a converted coast guard hut on the island and
+The MOBOTIX M24-SEC cameras are installed within a converted coast guard hut on the island and provide wide angle coverage across several key locations such as protected scallop beds and wildlife areas.

 Burton accesses the system via a fibre optic link and all footage is recorded for 10 days.
-"Our main goal for the system was to help raise awareness and to help protect the island," explains Burton, "The system also tags movement events and can generate an alert whenever a vessel comes into the area of coverage - this is useful for monitoring any illegal fishing within the area."
+"Our main goal for the system was to help raise awareness and to help protect the island," explains Burton, "The system also tags movement events and can generate an alert whenever a vessel into the area of coverage - this is useful for monitoring any illegal fishing within the area."